 Dr. Ellen Ernst Kossek has a Ph.D. from Yale University in Organizational Behavior, an M.B.A. from the University of Michigan, and a bachelor's degree with honors from Mount Holyoke College in South Hadley, Massachusetts.
 She has also been elected Fellow

-of the American Psychological Association, and the Society of Industrial and Organizational Psychology, to the board of Governors of the National Academy of Management and Chair of the Academy's Gender and Diversity division for her seminal research on organizational
+of the American Psychological Association, and the Society of Industrial and Organizational Psychology, to the board of Governors of the National Academy of Management and Chair of the Academy's Gender and Diversity division.

 Her research is focused on three areas: 1) leader and organizational support of positive work-life-family relationships to improve productivity, well-being and reduce stress; 2) organizational adaptation to new work forms such as flexible work schedules,